d-krupke/cpsat-primer/building_an_optimization_api.md

 In this section, we will define the request and response models for the API.
 These models will facilitate the communication between the client and the server by ensuring that the data exchanged is structured and validated correctly.
-We use Pydantic to define these models, leveraging its powerful data validation and serialization capabilities.

-### Implementation of Request and Response Models

 The models are defined in the `models.py` file and include the necessary data structures for submitting a TSP job request and tracking the status of the job.